Why do we need fibre?

 Fruits, vegetables, pulses, nuts, seeds and whole grains.

 HERE’S A FEW TIPS TO EASILY (AND DELICIOUSLY!)
-GET MORE FIBRE IN YOUR DIET:
+GET MORE FIBRE AND PLANTS IN YOUR DIET:

 1. Add Indi Body to your routine, which contains 5g of fibre per serving.